carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 It's been about a year since I've set up a fresh install of raspbian, so I guess it's time to go back and read notes/watch screencasts of what I did before. :sweat_smile:

 *Oh, man.
 I was such a sweet summer child in these videos.
 I thought I knew what I was in for, but I had no idea.*

+## 16 aug

+After talking with Scott last night, I decided to do some reading/youtubing about SSH.
+He was confused about why IT would request the pis have ssh keys.
+I think they're very concerned about security.
+My concern is whether *I* would be the one setting up/issuing keys or if *IT* wants to do the key stuff.

+Instead of working on SSH, I think I'm going to change gears and work on setting up the image.
+I'll change the username/password for security purposes, then work on installing docker and setting up auto-upgrades.
+I'll need to push my docker image from yesterday up to docker hub so I'll be able to pull it down on my the new image.
+Once all of that is working, I'll hopefully be able to get an answer from IT about SSH.

+I also need to work on creating an image from what's installed on this new SD card.
+I know there are lots of tools out there for this kind of thing, I just need to find one that works on this chromebook.